About Applecart Arts

 Launched in 2008, the company began by telling stories to a regular monthly audience in a pub in Whitechapel, London.
 Since then Applecart has toured to various venues, pubs, theatres and universities around the country.

 Applecart has also extended its storytelling into film, making numerous short films and documentaries.
+Find out more about our films here.

 Our future remains true to our storytelling roots; searching for narratives across the arts, and championing voices that might otherwise be unheard or ignored.